 Avian influenza vaccinations

-The vaccine is provided 3 July–30 September 2024 to persons aged 18 or over who are at increased risk of being infected with avian influenza because of their work or other circumstances.
+The vaccine is provided to persons aged 18 or over who are at increased risk of being infected with avian influenza because of their work or other circumstances.
 If you are eligible for the vaccine, you can receive your vaccination by making an appointment with your health station.
 Make your appointment by calling the health station.

-• persons participating in the handling and disposal of sick or dead birds or other animals, such as persons working in facilities processing animal by-products
+- People involved in handling and disposing of sick or dead birds or animals, or in cleaning affected areas, such as those working at facilities that process animal by-products

-• laboratory workers who handle the avian influenza virus or samples that may contain the virus
+- Laboratory workers handling the avian influenza virus or samples that may contain it

 Vaccination series includes two doses

 The second dose of the vaccine will be given three weeks after the first dose, at the earliest.
-Take the two vaccine doses by the end of September before the start of the birds’ autumn migration.
 The vaccine to be used is Zoonotic Influenza Vaccine Seqirus.

 In some cases, occupational health or student health care can also offer avian influenza vaccines.